mui/mui-x/docs/src/pages/components/data-grid/rendering/rendering.md

 - `noRowsOverlay`: The component rendered when the rows react prop is empty or [].
 - `footer`: The component rendered below the viewport.
 - `pagination`: The component rendered for the pagination feature.
+- `toolbar`: The component rendered above the column header bar and the custom `header` component if provided.

 ### Loading overlay